Electric Football: History

-In 1948, Norman Sas succeeded his father, Elmer Sas, as president of Tudor Metal Products Corporation and invented Electric Football.
+In 1948, Norman Sas succeeded his father, Elmer Sas, as president of Tudor Metal Products Corporation and invented Tudor Electric Football.

 Norman Sas based the game on a vibrating car race game made by Tudor.
 The early #500 Electric Football models were the first tabletop football game which featured actual moving players as they reacted to the vibrations created by the electromagnet motor under the metal field.
 Passing and kicking was another unique feature of its design.

 Electric Football was an immediate success and maintained popularity throughout the 1960s and 1970s.
 Tudor has sold 70 million Electric Football games to date.
 This commercial success led other toy companies to develop similar games.

 Tudor produced the first all-plastic 3D players, and in the 1960s, an industrial designer named Lee Payne showed Norman Sas a more realistic set of player prototypes.
 Tudor introduced these players on its first large game, the #600 model.
 Besides figures in five different poses, Payne sold them on the idea of painting the figures using actual NFL uniform colors.
 He was instrumental in working with the creative services department of the NFL to obtain the license for marketing the NFL uniformed teams.

 Payne began working directly for Tudor Games as head of Product Development.
 He created new designs with more realistic fields, crowd backgrounds, and scoreboards.
 Payne used a softer plastic material to develop a new player piece, the Triple Threat Quarterback, that could run, pass, and kick.
 In 1967 Tudor introduced its new flagship Model 620, which implemented a metal playing surface, cardboard backdrop scoreboard, NFL-style goal posts and NFL painted teams.
-The odel 620 set the standard for Electric Football.
+The Model 620 set the standard for Electric Football.
 Tudor later introduced the Total Team Control (TTC) player base with a directional dial that allowed for finer route control and all new capabilities.
 In 1990, Tudor was sold to Miggle Toys.

-In February of 2012, Doug Strohm became president and CEO of Tudor Games.
+In February 2012, Doug Strohm became president and CEO of Tudor Games.
 Under Strohm's leadership, Tudor re-established the NFL license, created new figures and fields and officially added products created by Electric Football hobbyists.

 There are local, regional, national and international Electric Football leagues and tournaments that culminate in a World Championship tournament and convention.